Voilett-Roze/asus/Entware.md

 **Important:** Asus's DownloadMaster is based on Optware, and therefore is NOT compatible with Entware.
 You will have to uninstall DownloadMaster and look at the alternatives provided by Entware.

 After uninstalling, you should make sure "asusware.arm" or "asusware.*" dir on mounted disk partition is deleted.
 Otherwise, Entware won't work properly.
+After uninstalling DownloadMaster ensure the router is rebooted.

 ### Setup